ioBroker/ioBroker.vis/README.md

 Commands:

-* `alert` - show alert window in the vis. "control.data" has the following format "message;title;jquery-icon".
+* `alert` - show an alert window in the vis. "control.data" has the following format "message;title;jquery-icon".
 Title and jquery-icon are optional.
 Icon names can be found [here](http://jqueryui.com/themeroller/).
-To show icon "ui-icon-info" write ```Message;;info```.
+To show icon "ui-icon-info" write `Message;;info`.
 * `changeView` - switch to desired view. "control.data" must have the name of view.
-You can specify project name too as "project/view".
-Default project is "main".
+You can specify the project name too as "project/view".
+The default project is `main`.
-* `refresh` - reload the vis, for instance after project is changed to reload on all browsers.
+* `refresh` - reload the vis, for instance after the project is changed to reload on all browsers.
 * `reload` - same as refresh.
 * `dialog` - Show dialog window.
 Dialog must exist on view.
 One of: